Herring or sild

 Norwegian spring-spawning herring is a widely migratory stock.
 The feeding grounds of the adults are in the Norwegian Sea.
 Spawning takes place in late winter and early spring along the Norwegian coast.This widely distributed and migratory or straddling stock is managed under a joint plan by the EU, Norway, Iceland, Faroe Island and Russia.
-The SSB is declining but still above precautionary biological limits (Bpa) in 2012.
-The stock is being fished at a sustainable level.
-The managment plan is designed to provide sustainable fisheries in the long-term.
-Scientists advise that landings in 2013 should be no more than 619, 000 t.
-The fisherywas certified as an environmentally responsible fishery by the Marine Stewardship Council in 2009.
+The SSB is declining and estimated to be below the precautionary biological limit (Bpa) in 2013.
+The stock is being fished at a sustainable level but above the level recommended by the Management Plan.
+Scientists advise catches in 2015 should be no more than 283,013t.
+The fisherywas certified as an environmentally responsible fishery by the Marine Stewardship Council (MSC) in 2009.

-ICES Advice 2012, Book 9; http://www.msc.org/track-a-fishery/fisheries-in-the-program/certified/north-east-atlantic/norway-spring-spawning-herring/norway-spring-spawning-herring
+ICES Advice 2014, Book 9 http://www.ices.dk/sites/pub/Publication%20Reports/Advice/2014/2014/her-noss.pdf; http://www.msc.org/track-a-fishery/fisheries-in-the-program/certified/north-east-atlantic/norway-spring-spawning-herring/norway-spring-spawning-herring